fum4/npm/README.md

 History is persisted even after page refresh by using local storage to save the state on page hide.

+## 💪 Force current route to re-render

+Sometimes you might want to force the current route to re-render, a behaviour which is not possible out of the box with `react-router`.

+This can be achieved by selecting the `forceRender` state in the component you wish to re-render.
+Then simply 're-navigate' to the route while passing `forceRender: {}` in the state object.

+*The `forceRender` flag can also be used as a dependency in order to re-trigger effects.*

 ## 🚦 Selectors for easy access

 There are also a few useful selectors for easy access:

 - selectAction
 - selectIsSkipping
+- selectForceRender
 - selectLocationHistory
 - selectCurrentIndex
 - selectCurrentLocation